 Designation is the process of determining if a waste is a dangerous waste and what the hazards are.
 It's the first step in managing your dangerous waste properly.
 To properly manage your waste, you must:

-What is my generator status?
+What is my generator category?

 How much waste do I have?